callme-Punk/Phantom-Forces/README.md

-go to message.txt and copy paste in incognito!!!
+go to incognitoversion.txt and copy paste in incognito!!!